Zennoon/3d-puzzle-games/README.md

 |-----------------|--------------------------------------------|
 | Tower of Hanoi  | Click source tower → destination tower     |
 | Maze            | Use the arrow keys to roll the ball        |
+| Fifteen Puzzle	| Click tiles next to the empty space to move